 Is it surprising that Plan F, the most comprehensive Medigap plan, is number one in the state of Connecticut?
 On the one hand, you’d think the most comprehensive plan would be the most popular.

-But it usually has the highest monthly premium, so it’s not always the best plan for seniors who have tight healthcare budgets.
+But it usually has the highest monthly premium, so it’s not always the best plan for seniors with tight healthcare budgets.

 The next most popular plan isn’t that big of an upset either: Plan N. After all, it covers almost everything that Plan F does, minus Part B excess charges and your annual Part B deductible.

-And while it doesn’t pay 100% of your Part B coinsurance, it lets you pay a low copay instead of the full amount.
-That way, you get to save money on your monthly premiums at the same time.
+And while it doesn’t pay 100% of your Part B coinsurance, it lets you pay a low copay instead of the total amount.
+That way, you get to save money on your monthly premiums simultaneously.

 Medigap Plan G is a distant third place.
 But it’s easy to see why.
-It’s basically the same price as Plan F in Connecticut, but it’s missing the Part B deductible coverage.
+It’s the same price as Plan F in Connecticut but missing the Part B deductible coverage.

 You’re not saving all that much money by excluding a minor benefit.